drugbeast/rsschool-cv/cv.md

 RS School Discord Server: Matvey(@drugbeast)
 ************************
 ### Something about me
 I will not dissemble, my professional path is just beginning.
-I am still very young, I am 18 years old, and today I see the main goal of my work as the comprehensive development of personal qualities, as well as finding new and interesting acquaintances.
+I am still very young, I am 18 years old, I am from Gomel, Belarus, and today I see the main goal of my work as the comprehensive development of personal qualities, as well as finding new and interesting acquaintances.

 As for my strengths, I can mention diligence, calmness, non-conflict, diplomacy, and the ability to work competently in a team.
 I wanted to try myself as a developer for a long time.
 Even as a child, I was interested in the field of creating websites and their design.
 It follows from this that my priority area of activity is the development of Internet applications.
 ************************